osu-particle-astrophysics/GENETIS_HPol/GENETIS_doc/jbook/diss/ch3.md

 ### Inspiration

-GAs have previously been applied to the design of various detectors and experiments although seldom used to optimize for a science outcome directly.
+GAs have previously been applied to the design of various detectors and experiments although seldom used to optimize for a science outcome directly {cite}`Liu18, Liu15`.
-Some examples of evolution toward a science outcome include a horn antenna designed using a GA optimized for detecting Cosmic Microwave Background radiation.
-Another example is from both the Long Baseline Neutrino Oscillation experiment (LBNO) and the Deep Underground Neutrino Experiment (DUNE), where GAs were utilized to optimize the design of neutrino beamlines using simulations of a science outcome to determine the fitness.
-GAs have also been used to optimize the layout of detectors, sensors, shielding, and for trigger optimization.
+Some examples of evolution toward a science outcome include a horn antenna designed using a GA optimized for detecting Cosmic Microwave Background radiation {cite}`McCarthy2016`.
+Another example is from both the Long Baseline Neutrino Oscillation experiment (LBNO) and the Deep Underground Neutrino Experiment (DUNE), where GAs were utilized to optimize the design of neutrino beamlines using simulations of a science outcome to determine the fitness {cite}`LBNO15, DUNE18`.
+GAs have also been used to optimize the layout of detectors, sensors, shielding, and for trigger optimization {cite}`ADORE12, FLYNN10, Kleedtke, ABDULLIN2003`.

 ### Our goal

-GENETIS seeks to assist the search for one of the most important missing piece of particle astrophysics -- the detection of ultra-high energy (UHE) neutrinos at energies above ~$10^{18}$eV.
+GENETIS seeks to assist the search for one of the most important missing piece of particle astrophysics -- the detection of ultra-high energy (UHE) neutrinos at energies above ~$10^{18}$eV {cite:p}`Aartsen:2015rwa` .
-Utilizing a variety of different antennas, a number of experiments employ antenna arrays to detect Askaryan radiation produced from a neutrino-ice interaction in Antarctica or Greenland:
+Utilizing a variety of different antennas, a number of experiments employ antenna arrays to detect Askaryan radiation produced from a neutrino-ice interaction in Antarctica or Greenland {cite}`Askaryan, Heuge2017`:

 1. ANtarctic Impulsive Transient Antenna (ANITA), now named PUEO
 2. Askaryan Radio Array (ARA)